If You Leave (song): Critical reception and legacy

 "If You Leave" has garnered both praise and derision since its release.
 Ian Cranna in Smash Hits wrote that the song is "false and contrived and seems to last about 3 years" (but described UK B-side "88 Seconds in Greensboro" as "OMD at their blazing best").
 On the other hand, Billboard's Brian Chin dubbed it a "magical beat/ballad" and a "key cut" from the Pretty in Pink soundtrack.
+"If You Leave" was popular among WLIR listeners, who voted it "Screamer of the Week".
 Retrospectively, Alfred Soto of The Village Voice said the track "starts promisingly" and features "admirably straightforward" lyrics, but concluded: "Gradually the annoyances become menaces.
 The parts are garish, overstated; it's a cluttered mix."
 Trouser Press called the song a "dull ballad" that "was thankfully omitted from OMD's subsequent album, The Pacific Age".

 Conversely, Stereogum critic Ryan Leas considered the track to be among "the best songs of the '80s", and described its intro/chorus synthesizer melody as "one of the best sounds ever".
 Andrew Unterberger in Stylus Magazine said that the "gorgeous" song makes the final scene of Pretty in Pink "one of the best in cinematic history".
 AllMusic journalist Mike DeGagne named "If You Leave" as the best track from Pretty in Pink, adding that "its adult feel and smooth transition from stanza to chorus makes it [OMD's] most memorable song".
+Critics have argued that the track was "snubbed" at the 59th Academy Awards in the Best Original Song category.
+Country singer Blake Shelton noted that he and wife Gwen Stefani (of rock band No Doubt) "both love the song" and considered it for the first dance at their wedding.